-The term 'Liquidity' is included in the Investments edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Liquidity' is included in the Investments edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Liquidity refers to the point that a security or asset is able to be sold or bought in a given marketplace without interfering with the price of the asset.
 Good liquidity is demonstrated through a great amount of trading activity.
 Liquid assets prove to be the kinds that are simply and quickly able to be purchased and sold.
 Liquidity can be summed up in a single sentence as the capability of rapidly turning an asset into cash.